 An intelligent investor knows how to manage risk.

 20. “Successful investing is about managing risk, not avoiding it.” (pg.
 535)

 3D Value Investing is a refinement of these top 20 Benjamin Graham quotes that influence his approach to investing.
-Learn all about it in our free live demo of STRIDE's stock screening software below.
+You can learn more about this approach in our eBooks or with a free live demo of STRIDE's stock screening software.